Dawn of Chromatica: Background and development

-In July 2021, Canadian producer and singer Grimes announced on her Discord that she had produced remixes of the three interludes featured on Chromatica.
-She mentioned that she initially missed the deadline to submit them to the record label, but later speculated that due to the project's delay, there would be time.
-However, after the album's official announcement on August 30, 2021, it was apparent that Grimes' contributions did not make the cut.
+In July 2021, Canadian producer and singer Grimes disclosed that she had produced remixes of the three interludes featured on Chromatica.
+She mentioned that she had initially missed the deadline to submit them to the record label, but speculated that due to the project's delay there might still be time for them to be included.
+However, when the album was officially announced on August 30, her remixes were absent from the final tracklist.